lancedb/documentation/docs/src/examples/code_documentation_qa_bot_with_langchain.md

+---
+title: Code Documentation QA Bot with LangChain | Documentation Search Guide
+description: Learn how to build a question-answering bot for code documentation using LanceDB and LangChain.
+Includes setup, configuration, and best practices for documentation search.
+---

 # Code documentation Q&A bot with LangChain

 ## use LanceDB's LangChain integration to build a Q&A bot for your documentation